 If you like the new one but would still rather make the original, here are the original instructions…

 - 3 9×12 pink foam sheets for the box

 - 1 sheet pink foam for the snout (bonus if it’s a different shade of pink from above)

 - 1 sheet gold glitter card stock

-- Artificial flowers (I get mine from the dollar stores or Walmart)
+- Artificial flowers (I get mine from Dollar Tree or Walmart)